camlab-ethz/GEMS/README.md

     ```

-## Run GEMS on PDBbind dataset
+## Run GEMS on precomputed PDBbind dataset (Zenodo)

-### With precomputed interaction graphs from Zenodo

-We provide PyTorch datasets of precomputed interaction graphs for the entire PDBbind v.2020 database on Zenodo (https://doi.org/10.5281/zenodo.14260171).
-These datasets include five different combinations of language model embeddings used to featurize the interaction graphs.
-For each combination, we provide PyTorch dataset files for the PDBbind training dataset, the PDBbind CleanSplit training dataset, and the CASF2013 and CASF2016 benchmark datasets.
+We provide PyTorch datasets of precomputed interaction graphs for PDBbind CleanSplit, for the complete PDBbind database (v.2020) and for the CASF benchmarks on Zenodo (https://doi.org/10.5281/zenodo.14260171).
+Each PyTorch dataset is available in five versions containing different combinations of language model embeddings in the graph features.

-* `pytorch_datasets_00AEPL` -  ChemBERTa-77M included
-* `pytorch_datasets_B0AEPL` -  ChemBERTa-77M and ankh_base included
-* `pytorch_datasets_06AEPL` -  ChemBERTa-77M and ESM2-T6 included
-* `pytorch_datasets_B6AEPL` -  ChemBERTa-77M, ankh_base and ESM2-T6 included
-* `pytorch_datasets_B6AEPL` -  **Ablation:** ChemBERTa-2-77M, ankh_base and ESM2-T6 included, protein nodes deleted from graph

 After downloading the the pytorch datasets (.pt files), you can easily run inference on the datasets.
 ```
 python GEMS_inference_workflow.py --dataset_path <path/to/downloaded/dataset_file>
 ```